 for Columbia High School.
 His piece named "Ptocowa"

-now on the Mississippi Governor's desk.
-Tocawa means "healing
+is now on the Mississippi Governor's desk.
+Tocawa means

 Born in Jackson, Mississippi, now lives in Santa Rosa Beach,

-He received his B.F.A. at the University of Mississippi and continued
+located.
+He received his B.F.A. at the University of Mississippi

-his studies at Bradley University in Peoria, IL where he earned
+and continued his studies at Bradley University in Peoria, IL

-an M.F.A. in painting.
-Weatherall’s work has been widely
+where he earned an M.F.A. in painting.
+Weatherall’s work

-at notable institutes and galleries such as the Tampa Museum of
+and galleries such as the Tampa Museum of Art, Tampa, Florida;

-Art, Tampa, Florida; Brad Cooper Gallery, Tampa, Florida; Gallery
+Brad Cooper Gallery, Tampa, Florida; Gallery 10, Washington,

-Sculpture, Hamilton, New Jersey; River Gallery, Chattanooga, TN;
+Hamilton, New Jersey; River Gallery, Chattanooga, TN; Hutton

-Hutton and Meredith, Atlanta, Georgia and the Pittsburgh Center
+and Meredith, Atlanta, Georgia and the Pittsburgh Center for

 Inn downtown New Orleans, The TDC in Santa Rosa Beach, FL and

-the Lifetime Achievement Award for the International Sculpture
+design the Lifetime Achievement Award for the International

-Center.
-This award is presented in New York City to sculptors
+Sculpture Center.
+This award is presented in New York City to

-who have made exemplary contributions to the field of sculpture.
+sculptors who have made exemplary contributions to the field

-Weatherall and his family reside in Santa Rosa Beach, FL where
+of sculpture.
+Weatherall and his family reside in Santa Rosa

-he keeps his studio and gallery.
-For additional information, visit
+Beach, FL where he keeps his studio and gallery.
+For additional

 Miriam Wilson Weems